This post may contain affiliate links. Please read our disclosure policy.

 spooning clotted cream out of a dish.

-Clotted cream made from ultra-pasteurized cream
+Clotted cream made with ultra-pasteurized cream

 clotted cream in a yellow bowl.